Grenfell Campus, Memorial University of Newfoundland

 Grenfell Campus, Memorial University of Newfoundland, has a population of more than 1,300 students and emphasizes innovative approaches to teaching and learning, research and engagement.
 Experiential learning, impactful research and strong community relationships are the hallmarks of Grenfell’s profile.

-Applications will be accepted until October 31, 2014.
-A letter of application along with a curriculum vitae, teaching dossier, teaching philosophy, exhibition record, examples of recent work and the names and contact information for three references should be sent in electronic and/or hard copy form to: The Associate Vice-President (Grenfell Campus) Academic, Memorial University of Newfoundland, Corner Brook, NL A2H 6P9.
-Telephone: (709) 639-6526; fax (709) 637-6218; email: firstname.lastname@example.org.
+A letter of application, a curriculum vitae, teaching dossier (including evidence of teaching effectiveness and a sample course outline), and the names of three references should be sent to: The Associate Vice-President (Grenfell Campus) Academic, Grenfell Campus, Memorial University of Newfoundland, Corner Brook, NL, A2H 6P9.
+Telephone 709-639-6526; Fax 709-637-6218 or email email@example.com

 All appointments are subject to budgetary approval.
 Salary will reflect qualifications and experience in accordance with the Collective Agreement governing